shakil-t/Simplex-Method/README.md

-# Simplex-Method
+# Simplex Method
-Implementation of Simplex Method in java.
+This repository contains my implementaion of Simplex Method in java as a project for the course Linear Optimization.
+Some detailed examples are provided as well to run the code smoothly.